The Best Low-Carb Vegetables for Weight Loss

 STAY INFORMED: Sign up for our newsletter to get the latest food news delivered straight to your inbox.

 Romaine lettuce is our salad go-to.
 The leaves are low calorie, low carb, low in sugar and high in beneficial nutrients.
 Romaine has only 15 calories and 1 gram of carbs per cup.
 It's also a great source of fiber, which will fill you up and keep your BMs regular, and rich in folate, which helps keep energy levels steady and helps to regulate mood.
 For more of our favorite greens, read the essential Eat This, Not That! list of the 10 Superfoods Healthier Than Kale.

 Want a snack?
 Slice some bell peppers instead of a high-carb cracker.
-One medium bell pepper has only 31 calories and has 7 grams total carbs.
+One medium bell pepper has only 29 calories and has 6 grams total carbs and 4 grams net carbs.
 They also contain up to three times your daily requirement of vitamin C, which helps repair and boost collagen production (the protein that gives structure to your skin).
 While the low-calorie count will help you drop the weight, the increased collagen production will help your skin appear more smooth and taut.
 When you're grabbing some peppers at the grocery store, look for firm ones free of wrinkles or cracks for the freshest picks.

 Asparagus will help you get that flat belly faster.
 It's rich in potassium and low in sodium, which helps your body achieve proper electrolyte balance and works to reduce bloating.
 It's also very low calorie, with only three calories per medium spear and .62 grams carbs.
 The fiber in asparagus also helps with elimination, further shrinking the appearance of your belly and promoting detoxification.
 It's worth the smelly pee.